Kelechidavid1/SQL_Data_Cleaning_Project/README.md

 Rows that have both total_laid_off and percentage_laid_off as blank or null values were deleted because they will serve no function in subsequent Exploratory Data Analysis.
 Also, the Row_Number column that was created in the earlier stages of the data cleaning to remove duplicates was deleted because it is redundant and would not be used for further analysis.

 ##  3. CONCLUSION
-In conclusion, data analytics is a powerful tool for extracting insights and making informed decisions.
+In conclusion, SQL is a  powerful tool in data analytics for extracting insights and making informed decisions.
 Data cleaning is an important aspect of data analytics, ensuring accuracy and reliability in analysis.
-By leveraging the commands and techniques on SQL, we can transform raw data into meaningful insights that drive success.
+By leveraging the commands and techniques in SQL, we can transform raw data into meaningful insights that drive success.